-When an organization is ready to deploy a new solution, or build a new system, there is often a continuing discussion about the relative merits of using the cloud versus deploying on-premises.
-While there are a number of aspects that play into this decision, it is not always clear which is the better solution for security and compliance.
+When an organization is ready to deploy a new solution or build a new system, there is often a continuing discussion about the relative merits of using the cloud versus deploying on-premises.
+While there are several aspects that play into this decision, it is not always clear which is the better solution for security and compliance.
 Typically, deployment issues are not clear because security and compliance solutions quickly change when you are using shared vs. dedicated environments.

 If you have ever gone camping, you may reflect on this analogy: You have the gear to go camping, but the best place to set up the tent is dependent on the terrain.
 For instance, you need to set up somewhere where the ground is firm and where the water will not gather under your tent.
 Similarly, when you want to set up your new system, the best location is where you can address security and compliance in the best manner.

 Cloud service providers have worked diligently to improve security features, obtain compliance certifications, and offer some excellent security features native to the environments they sell to customers.
 Yet, many IT and security departments would rather that their most important data or systems be maintained in-house, on-premises, rather than moved to the cloud.
 They point to breaches that are reported as part of cloud-hosted systems, and the “gut feeling” that something is under their direct control must be better secured than when outsourced.
 But is that true?

 The IT industry overall has been increasingly satisfied with the cloud – and certainly, the growing use of cloud services seems to point that way.
 And what better methodology should we use than the wisdom of the crowd?
 The answer is to stay logical about risk assessment and ensure that you know how and when to use cloud or on-premises solutions.